-- Propellants and solvents in sprays and foams may upset electronic detectors. - Electronic detectors do not function below 40.F. - A good electronic leak detector is able to pick up leaks as low as 1/2 oz per year.

-After satisfactory leak testing, proceed to "Evacuation with a Vacuum Pump".
+- Be aware that propellants and solvents in sprays and foams may upset electronic detectors. - Electronic detectors do not function below 40.F. - A good electronic leak detector is able to pick up leaks as low as 1/2 oz per year.
+After satisfactory leak testing, proceed to "Evacuation With A Vacuum Pump".